-The oil capacity of the engine is 8 quarts and the minimum safe quantity is 2 quarts.
-It is recommended that the oil be drained and renewed, and the screen cleaned, every 25 hours.
-However, if the full flow (cartridge type) oil filter is used, the oil and filter should be drained and renewed every 50 hours of operation.
-The interval between oil and oil filter change is not to exceed four (4) months.
-The following grades are recommended for the specified temperatures:
+The oil capacity of engine is 8 quarts, and the minimum safe quantity is 2 quarts.
+It is recommended that engine oil be drained and renewed every 50 hours.
+The oil filter element should be changed every 50 hours of operation.
+The interval between oil and oil filter changes should not exceed a total of four (4) months.
+Under unfavorable dusty conditions, the oil and oil filter should be changed more frequently.